-(DP1) To Value Knowledge - Having high oral and written communication skills to be able to both comprehend and transfer knowledge

-(DP2) To Be Able to Adapt to a Changing World - Having critical, creative, problem-solving, intercultural skills, global and independent mindset to adopt to a changing world

-(DP3) To Believe in Collaboration - Having a disposition to work effectively and inclusively in teams

-(DP4) To Act from a Sense of Personal and Social Responsibility - Having good ethical and moral values to make positive impacts in the world
+- (DP1) To Value Knowledge Having high oral and written communication skills to be able to both comprehend and transfer knowledge - (DP2) To Be Able to Adapt to a Changing World Having critical, creative, problem-solving, intercultural skills, global and independent mindset to adopt to a changing world - (DP3) To Believe in Collaboration Having a disposition to work effectively and inclusively in teams - (DP4) To Act from a Sense of Personal and Social Responsibility Having good ethical and moral values to make positive impacts in the world

-Problem-Based Learning/Flipped Classroom/Discussion, Debat e∕Group Work Active Learning Methods More details/supplemental information on Active Learning Methods Problem-Based Learning/Flipped Classroom/Discussion, Debat e∕Group Work Use of ICT Google Classroom Personal IT devices E-mail Online Databases Plan to spend at least 1-2 hours preparing for each hour in class by reviewing previous class content and completing all assigned tasks.
+T Active Learning Methods Problem-Based Learning/Flipped Classroom/Discussion, Debate/Group Work More details/supplemental information on Active Learning Methods Problem-Based Learning/Flipped Classroom/Discussion, Debate/Group Work Use of ICT Google Classroom Personal IT devices E-mail Online Databases Plan to spend at least 1-2 hours preparing for each hour in class by reviewing previous class content and completing all assigned tasks.
 All Homework will be submitted via Google Classroom.
-Hours expected 4 hours to be spent preparing for class (hours per week) Hours expected 2 hours to be spent on class review (hours per week) Feedback Methods The ERW instructor will provide in-class feedback on weekly for individual discussions/meetings in relation to class mat reservation with the instructor in order to achieve successf ters and/or content.
-Students are encouraged to make a
+Hours expected 4 hours to be spent to be spent to be spent on class review (hours per week) Feedback Methods The ERW instructor will provide in-class feedback on weekly homework and assessment tasks.
+The instructor is also available for individual discussions/meetings in relation to class matters and/or content.
+Students are encouraged to make a reservation with the instructor in order to achieve successful outcomes during the course.